stanislav-tyutin/ci-docker-image/README.md

 - `dokku-deploy`: Triggers an app deploy at the configured `GIT_REMOTE_URL`
 - `dokku-unlock`: Unlocks deploys for an app at the configured `GIT_REMOTE_URL`
+- `dokku-config`: Configures environment variables for an app from `ENV_CONTENT` or from encrypted file

 To run either binary, the following `docker` command can be used from a directory containing a non-shallow clone of the repository being deployed: